How do I sell through the Market?

 MFM expects members to truthfully represent their products and agricultural practices in written materials and when questioned by customers. (ie: are you an organic grower?)
 In order to establish consistency, definitions of language used will be based on The Farmers Market Coalition’s Glossary of Terms -- available here.

-MFM operates an online market, at www.monroefarmmarket.org with aggregation located in Union, WV.
+MFM operates an online market, at www.monroefarmmarket.org with multiple aggregation sites throughout the region.

 MFM has established a series of rules and regulations that guide members in understanding what their responsibilities are as a market member.
 Understanding and complying with these guidelines creates a market that operates smoothly and efficiently so that all participants may benefit.